yhunter-ru/xiaomi-humidifier-water-sensor/README.md

 4. Line 49 `Serial.write (packet, sizeof (packet));` - comment with two slashes // at the start.
 5. Line 50 `Serial.println (readingRaw);` - uncomment at the start.
 6. Upload the firmware into Arduino.
-7. In Arduino IDE: "Tools -> Port Monitor".
+7. In Arduino IDE: `Tools -> Port Monitor`.
 Write down average values of the dry sensor.
 8. Fill the water tank to the maximum and write down new values.
 9. Enter the values of the min and max to lines 9 `MIN_READING` and 10 `MAX_READING`, respectively.
 10. Line 49 `Serial.write (packet, sizeof (packet));` - uncomment back.